arthur-debiasi/trybe-fundamentals-todo-list/README.md

 # [Trybe](https://www.betrybe.com/) Project - [To Do List](https://arthur-debiasi.github.io/fundamentals-todo-list/)
-To Do list Page with
+A todo list page built with Javascript, HTML and CSS.

 ## 💻 Project
 Todo list app build with HTML, CSS and Javascript.
 It's possible to insert, remove, move, save, delete, order and check todos as complete